 Tips and tricks to overcome low light conditions

-There are many setting and solutions to overcome the low light conditions; I have tried to summarize them in the following list:
+There are many settings and solutions to overcome the low light conditions; I have tried to summarize them in the following list:

 1. Use a flash when appropriate